Usage

 socket.
 This option implies the previous one.
 The default

 socket is usually /var/agentx/master.
-You can specify a socket
+You can specify a

-like tcp:127.0.0.1:705 for example.
-Since the process that will
+socket like tcp:127.0.0.1:705 for example.
+Since the process

 -c Enable the support of CDP protocol to deal with Cisco routers

 that do not speak LLDP.
-If repeated, CDPv1 packets will be sent
+If repeated, CDPv1 packets will be

-even when there is no CDP peer detected.
+sent even when there is no CDP peer detected.
 If repeated once

 again, CDPv2 packets will be sent even when there is no CDP

 peer detected.
-If repeated once again (i.e. -cccc), CDPv1 will
+If repeated once again (i.e. -cccc), CDPv1

-(i.e. -ccccc), CDPv1 will be disabled and CDPv2 will be
+again (i.e. -ccccc), CDPv1 will be disabled and CDPv2 will be

 forced.

--f Enable the support of FDP protocol to deal with Foundry routers
+-f Enable the support of FDP protocol to deal with Foundry

-even when there is no FDP peer detected.
+be sent even when there is no FDP peer detected.

 -s Enable the support of SONMP protocol to deal with Nortel

 routers and switches that do not speak LLDP.
-If repeated, SONMP
+If repeated,

--e Enable the support of EDP protocol to deal with Extreme routers
+-e Enable the support of EDP protocol to deal with Extreme

-will be sent even when there is no EDP peer detected.
+packets will be sent even when there is no EDP peer detected.

 -l Force to send LLDP packets even when there is no LLDP peer de-